Our Services

 Helpful Resources

-Sleep talking is common and often harmless, but loud, frequent, or aggressive episodes can point to disorders like REM sleep behavior disorder, night terrors, or sleep apnea, especially if there is dream enactment, injury, or sudden adult onset.
-Stress, sleep deprivation, alcohol, and fever can also temporarily make sleep talking louder.
+Sleep talking (somniloquy) is usually harmless, but loud, frequent, or aggressive episodes may signal an underlying sleep disorder.
+Common causes include REM sleep behavior disorder, night terrors, and sleep apnea—especially when accompanied by dream enactment, physical injury, or sudden onset in adulthood.
+Temporary triggers such as stress, sleep deprivation, alcohol use, and fever can also intensify episodes.

 But what about talking loudly in your sleep?
 Or shouting, arguing, or sounding aggressive?